Digital skills for the workplace: using Excel (foundation)

 • organise your files so they are easy to find and secure.

 What level is the course and do I need any particular skills?

 This is a course suitable for post-beginners.
-You are likely to have used Excel a little bit and have some familiarity with what you use Excel for.
-If you are a complete beginner, it is best to do our Becoming Confident on Excel course.
+You need some familiarity with what you use Excel for.
+If you are a complete beginner, do our Becoming Confident on Excel course.

 How will I be taught, and will there be any work outside the class?

 You will learn in a supportive and welcoming environment with an emphasis on your discovering how to do and complete tasks, with guidance from the tutor.
 You will work on your own and with other students on different tasks so you are always practising important in-demand life and work skills such as problem-solving, decision-making, prioritising, negotiating, collaborating and independence.
 You will learn in a step by step manner so you can complete challenging tasks in enjoyable and relaxing ways.
 Your tutor will also work with you individually so you know how to improve and how to work in a way that improves your learning.
 You will need to do work outside the classroom and use Google Classroom to help you.

 Are there any other costs?
 Is there anything I need to bring?